Demand Forecasting in Logistics: Methods, Process & Accuracy

 - Rate history for capacity procurement modeling

-- External signals: economic indicators, retail sales, weather, market rates
+- External signals such as economic indicators, retail sales, weather, and market rates

 - Clean data with consistent definitions across systems